metashell/metashell/3rd/templight/llvm/docs/LangRef.rst

 Overview:
 """""""""

 The ``llvm.uabsdiff`` intrinsic returns a vector result of the absolute difference of the two operands, treating them both as unsigned integers.
+The intermediate calculations are computed using infinitely precise unsigned arithmetic.
+The final result will be truncated to the given type.

 The ``llvm.sabsdiff`` intrinsic returns a vector result of the absolute difference of the two operands, treating them both as signed integers.
+If the result overflows, the behavior is undefined.

 .. note::

     These intrinsics are primarily used during the code generation stage of compilation.
-    They are generated by compiler passes such as the Loop and SLP vectorizers.it is not recommended for users to create them manually.
+    They are generated by compiler passes such as the Loop and SLP vectorizers.
+It is not recommended for users to create them manually.

 Arguments: